-- 1. The Applicant made an information request to the Authority on 11 October 2022. - 2.
-The Authority responded to the information request on 19 December 2022.
-The Authority apologised that it had not responded within the 20-working day limit. - 3.
-On 20 December 2022, the Applicant wrote to the Authority requiring a review of its decision. - 4.
-The Applicant did not receive a response to its requirement for review. - 5.
-On 16 February 2023 the Applicant wrote to the Commissioner, stating that it was dissatisfied with the Authority's failure to respond and applying to the Commissioner for a decision in terms of section 47(1) of FOISA. - 6.
+- 1. The Applicant made an information request to the Authority on 5 November 2023. - 2.
+The Authority did not respond to the information request. - 3.
+On 5 December 2023, the Applicant wrote to the Authority in respect of its failure to respond. - 4.
+The Applicant did not receive a response to his requirement for review. - 5.
+On 20 January 2024, the Applicant wrote to the Commissioner, stating that he was dissatisfied with the Authority's failure to respond and applying to the Commissioner for a decision in terms of section 47(1) of FOISA. - 6.
 The Commissioner determined that the application complied with section 47(2) of FOISA and that he had the power to carry out an investigation.